-- 1. To identify and provide for pupils who have special educational needs and additional needs including pupils for whom English is not their first language (EAL) - 2.
-To manage and provide for pupils with special educational needs using a 'whole school' approach, which considers the 'whole child'. - 3.
-To provide all staff with support, advice and training to enable them to fulfil their responsibilities for the progress and development of SEN and EAL pupils that they teach.
+- 1. To identify and provide for students who have special educational needs and additional needs including students for whom English is not their first language (EAL) - 2.
+To manage and provide for students with special educational needs using a 'whole school' approach, which considers the 'whole child'. - 3.
+To provide all staff with support, advice and training to enable them to fulfil their responsibilities for the progress and development of SEN and EAL students that they teach.